 The selection committee is composed of the four outgoing Executive Board members.
 Any member of the OAH can submit a nomination by letter to the Organization’s Executive Director.
 All nominations submitted will be considered by the selection committee, along with other nominations generated by the committee.
 Nominations will remain active for three years.

-The award will be presented at the 2020 OAH Annual Meeting in Washington, D.C., April 2–5.
+The award will be presented at the 2023 OAH Conference on American History in Los Angeles, CA, March 30–April 2.